WASHINGTON (AP) — He hardly ever calls. When he does, it's all business.

 But GOP congressional leaders don't show much inclination to buddy up to the president, either.

-When the president sits down with eight top legislators — four from each party — at the White House on Tuesday, there's little expectation it will usher in a new era of comity and cooperation.
+When the president sits down with 16 top legislators — four from each party and chamber — at the White House on Tuesday, there's little expectation it will usher in a new era of comity and cooperation.

 Republican leaders will head to the White House already peeved with the president for his recent veto threats and go-it-alone policy moves.
 Democratic leaders, now in the minority party in both chambers, will find themselves less relevant.